Knicks2020/MechaCar_Statistical_Analysis/README.md

 ![Test](https://github.com/Knicks2020/MechaCar_Statistical_Analysis/blob/main/pictures/2022-10-21%20(1).png)

+## Summary Statistics on Suspension Coils
 Deliverable 2.
-* The suspension coil’s PSI continuous variable across all manufacturing lots
-* The following PSI metrics for each lot: mean, median, variance, and standard deviation.
+* The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

 ![TEST](https://github.com/Knicks2020/MechaCar_Statistical_Analysis/blob/main/pictures/image.png)